tullus-labs/SpaceTraveler/README.md

-# StarShip
+# SpaceTraveler
 Modern customisable cross-platform file manager

 # TODO
-- Создать отдельный класс app для приложения
+- Create a separate app class for the app
-- Сбор информации с blazzy
+- Collecting information from blazzy
-- Обход файловой системы и добавление файлов и папок в meilisearch
+- Bypassing the file system and adding files and folders to meilisearch
-- Обновление информации в поисковом сервере в реальнои времени
+- Updating information in the search server in real time
-- Система плагинов
+- Plugin system